dcorderoch/LEDMatrix-VGA/documentation.md

 *   testing kernel modules can be dangerous, so extreme caution is adviced, using a "sacrificial" computer to test modules on is a common practice
 *   the linux kernel changes very rapidly, so programming a module for one version may not work in the next, so it is recommended to build against the kernel version of interest, or to continually update the module should the device driver API change

 ### The LED MATRIX Project

+This project consists in developing a driver for the Linux kernel, to use an HT16K33 controlled LED backpack (by adafruit), as a file, and call it from a library (programmed in the C programming language) that is used by a web application to send text and some other symbols (namely, some emoji) to display them in the LED matrix.

 - - - - - -